AustralianBioCommons/how-to-guides/galaxy_australia/workflows/hifi_assembly.md

 4. Once you have reached the workflow screen, select the ```play``` button (highlighted by a red box in **Fig 7**) for the ```BAM to FASTQ + QC``` workflow.

-> **Did you know?**
-You can view the workflow diagram by clicking on the workflow name in the list and selecting ```Edit```.

 5. The workflow invocation window will open.
-Select the BAM file that you previously loaded into your Galaxy history using the drop-down menu (step 1 in **Fig 8**).

-> **WARNING:** depending on the contents of your BAM file, the parameters (options) chosen will impact the file produced.
+Select the BAM file that you previously loaded into your Galaxy history using the drop-down menu (step 1 in **Fig 8**). **WARNING:** depending on the contents of your BAM file, the parameters (options) chosen will impact the file produced.

 6. Click ```Run workflow``` (step 2 in **Fig 8**).